Matthew-Packham/Machine-Learning/README.md

-# Machine-Learning
+# Machine Learning From Scratch

-Collection of notes, examples and project's related to Machine Learning.
+Coding some Machine learning techniques from scratch, for fun!